cysouw/diathesis/text/c09_adverbials.md

 ## Alternations without diathesis

 Depictive adverbials are a regular part of German grammar.
 In all German sentences there are many different possibilities to add depictive adverbials.
 In this chapter, I consider the addition of such an adverbial as a sort of alternation, which is arguably a stretch of the meaning of the term alternation.
-However, as will be shown in the next sections, there are actually various examples in which the addition of an adverbial induces a change in valency.
+However, as will be shown in this chapter, there are actually various examples in which the addition of an adverbial induces a change in valency.
 Yet, it is of course extremely common to have such a diathesis without any change in valency.
 That is actually the 'normal' situation with depictive adverbials, as illustrated in [@next].

 ::: ex
 a.
 Ich fahre nach Hause.
 b.
 Ich fahre schnell nach Hause.
 :::

 The situation is more interesting with resultative adverbials.
 There are many diatheses with resultative adverbials (as discussed throughout this chapter), but there also exist a few highly productive patterns in which the addition of a resultative adverb does not result in a diathesis.
 More research is needed to predict under what circumstances a diathesis occurs, and when not.
-In the next subsections I will present some illustrative examples in which there is no diathesis.
+In the subsequent subsections I will present some illustrative examples in which there is no diathesis.

 ### [ N | N ] Intransitives + reflexive + resultative adverbial {#sec:adverbials-intransitive-reflexive-resultative}